 NHL Game Summary - Calgary at Ottawa

-Ottawa, ON (Sports Network) - David Moss notched his first career hat trick and the Calgary Flames doubled up the Ottawa Senators, 6-3, at Scotiabank Place.
+Ottawa, ON (Sports Network) - David Moss scored twice to help the Calgary Flames take a 3-2 win over the Ottawa Senators at Scotiabank Place.

 Ales Kotalik scored the other goal while Anton Babchuk added two assists for the Flames, who snapped a four-game slide.
 Henrik Karlsson stopped 33 shots in the victory.

 "That was a real good, solid win for us," said Calgary head coach Brent Sutter.
 "I thought we got off to a slow start, but once we got our legs underneath us we got it going.
 They got a couple on us in the third, but we were able to hang tight."